-- Guidelines for the Design of Control Measures for Street-Vented Foods.
-These standards deal with the hygiene and food safety measures which are meant to address the current status of street-vended foods in Eswatini; - Food Safety Management Systems Requirements for any organisation in the food chain; - Poultry Abattoirs Hygiene requirements; - Code of hygiene practice for the transport of food in bulk and semi-packed food; - Standard for general principles of food hygiene; and - Guidelines for inspection and grading of food premises.
+• Guidelines for the Design of Control Measures for Street-Vented Foods.
+These standards deal with the hygiene and food safety measures which are meant to address the current status of street-vended foods in Eswatini;

+• Food Safety Management Systems - Requirements for any organisation in the food chain;

+- Poultry Abattoirs Hygiene requirements; - Code of hygiene practice for the transport of food in bulk and semi-packed food; - Standard for general principles of food hygiene; and - Guidelines for inspection and grading of food premises.

-Two staff members from FNS Department Worked with the Ministry of Agriculture and other stakeholders to implement and launch Eswatini Food Composition Seven students from the Faculty of Consumer Science, table.
+Two staff members from FNS Department Worked with the Ministry of Agriculture and other stakeholders to implement and launch Eswatini Food Composition table.